AluruLab/ParFastAAI/README.md

    AJI (Average Jaccard Index) for the query genomes against all the genomes in the database and outputs a csv file with AJI matrix

-data/ directory contains the example databases.
+data/ directory contains the example databases and the output files.